MARudnicki/Deceptive-Opinion-Recognition/README.md

-# Naive
-Naive Bayes algorithm java implementation.
-Application to recognise deceptive opinions.
-!Important - application contains data for language reconition and spam recognition, but DO NOT contains dataset for deceptive opinion recognion
+Program written on purposes of master degree thesis.
+It's search over most efficient machine learning alghoritm for language, spam and deceptive opinion recognition.

+Program contain self-written Naive Bayes implementation with
+- n-grams
+- various kernels
+- various types of tokenisation
+Additionally contains Neuron Network module based on Spark MLlib.

+Program contains test measuring efficiency in solving mentioned above problems.
+Datasets for spam and language are included.
+Dataset for deceptive opinion is NOT included because of data-creator request.